Skip to content

 return rel_pos_resized[relative_coords.long()]

-ultralytics.models.sam.modules.utils.add_decomposed_rel_pos
+function ultralytics.models.sam.modules.utils.add_decomposed_rel_pos

-q_size: Tuple[int, int],
+q_size: tuple[int, int],

-k_size: Tuple[int, int],
+k_size: tuple[int, int],

 ) -> torch.Tensor